discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 <Card title="Notes">
 * Always start on scepter/sword
 * Delay swapping to GS until the CC-bar is about to be broken.
 This is especially important at ensolyss without insta CC.
 * Always cast your <Skill name="whirlingwrath"/> inside the hitbox to get the additional hits.
+Ideal with adds around.
 * Always cast your <Skill name="bindingblade"/> inside the hitbox to get the additional hits.
-* Dont interrupt your GS auto-attack chain
+* Don't interrupt your GS auto-attack chain
 * In certain scenarios (precasting traps, starting with <Skill name="onewolfpack"/>) it can be benifical to get your <Skill name="spearofjustice"/> out first.)
 * Use <Skill id="9098"/> after <Skill id="9090"/> to cancel the aftercast
-* Dont waste your key skills on meaningless adds
+* Don't waste your key skills on meaningless adds
-* Scepter is stronger than sword when you use just the symbol
+* Its up to you wheter you decide to go Scepter or Sword.
+Sword tends to outperform Scepter, especially in longer encounters.

 </Card>
 </GridItem>